This country-specific Q&A provides an overview of Private Client laws and regulations applicable in British Virgin Islands.

 Payroll tax is generally payable within 21 days of the end of the month in which the remuneration was paid.
 An annual return is due within 120 days of the end of the calendar year.

 In addition, employees also pay 4 per cent social security contributions whilst employers must pay 4.5 per cent (both subject to a cap).
+In addition both employer and employee pay contributions toward national health insurance at a rate of 7.5 per cent of the employee’s salary split equally between the employer and employee.

 Are withholding taxes relevant to individuals and, if so, how, in what circumstances and at what rates do they apply?